akarlinsky/world_mortality/README.md

 ## Sources

 ### Human Mortality Database, Short-Term Mortality Flucations
-We collect the weekly STMF data for the following countries: Australia, Austria, Belgium, Bulgaria, Canada, Chile, Croatia, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Israel, Italy, Latvia, Lithuania, Luxembourg, Netherlands, New Zealand, Norway, Poland, Portugal, South Korea, Russia, Slovakia, Slovenia, Spain, Sweden, Switzerland, United Kingdom (England & Wales + Northern Ireland + Scotland), United States.
+We collect the weekly STMF data for the following countries: Australia, Austria, Belgium, Bulgaria, Canada, Chile, Croatia, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Israel, Italy, Latvia, Lithuania, Luxembourg, Netherlands, New Zealand, Norway, Poland, Portugal, South Korea, Russia, Slovakia, Slovenia, Spain, Sweden, Switzerland, United Kingdom (England & Wales + Northern Ireland + Scotland).

 We do not use Taiwan data from STMF because the monthly data (see below) is more frequently updated.

+We do not use the United States data either because we prefer the CDC 'predictions' that account for underreporting in recent weeks (see below).

 For some European countries, STMF sometimes has more up-to-date (and backward revised) data than Eurostat, as it culls data from countries' NSOs.
-For each data point that exists in both datasets, with take the maximum between them as the final data.
+For each data point that exists in both datasets, we take the maximum between them as the final data.

 ### Eurostat